 Let us explore this.

 There are currently some 60 million people in the UK.
-If only 60 per cent of them have asbestos fibres in their lungs then some 36 million people in the UK have asbestos fibres in their lungs.
+If only 60% of them have asbestos fibres in their lungs then some 36 million people in the UK have asbestos fibres in their lungs.
 If one fibre kills, then all of these people would die of asbestos related disease.
 It is well known that the average latent period (from over exposure to death) is in the region of 30 years.
 This would indicate a death rate of some 1.2 million asbestos related deaths per annum.
 Crude of course – but it does give us an indicative figure.
 Post mortem studies showed some 2,000 asbestos related deaths per annum in the UK in the final years of the 20th century.

 We have lived in a scientific age for over 400 years.
 Theoreticians develop new ideas and make predications.
 Experimental scientists then test these predictions.
 If the prediction and the experiment do not agree then one of them must be wrong.
 That is the scientific way.